We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Performance Max is the newest campaign type in Google Ads, created with the idea to optimize performance & allocate budgets dynamically, including all Google channels (YouTube, Display, Search, Discovery, Gmail, Google Maps...)

-The ad copy structure for Pmax is similar to RSA – 15 headlines and 4 descriptions, but it has more mandatory assets like images in multiple sizes, video, CTA, and media bundle.
+The ad copy structure for Pmax is similar to RSA, with 15 headlines and 4 descriptions, but it has more mandatory assets like images in multiple sizes, video, a CTA, and a media bundle.

 Before Writing Your PPC Ad Copy